To see whether you have an inherited deficiency of Glucose-6-Phosphate Dehydrogenase (G6PD), necessary to keep red blood cells healthy

 How is it used?

 G6PD testing may be requested on children who experienced persistent jaundice as a newborn that cannot be explained by another cause.
 It may also be requested on patients of any age who have had one or more unexplained episodes of haemolytic anaemia.
-If the patient had a recent viral or bacterial illness or was exposed to a known trigger (such as broad beans, a “sulfa” drug, or naphthalene), followed by a haemolytic episode, then G6PD deficiency may be considered.
+If the patient had a recent viral or bacterial illness or was exposed to a known trigger (such as broad beans or a “sulfa” drug), followed by a haemolytic episode, then G6PD deficiency may be considered.
 Repeat G6PD testing may occasionally be used to confirm initial findings or if results were normal following an episode of haemolysis; in the most common form seen in persons of African ancestry, the enzyme levels are normal in newly produced cells but fall as red cells age so that only the older cells are destroyed.
 In these patients, during a haemolytic crisis, newer red cells are preserved and the G6PD levels may appear misleadingly normal.

 Newborns are not yet routinely screened for G6PD deficiency.
 Genetic testing is not routinely done but can be used to determine which G6PD mutation(s) are present.
 Only the most common G6PD mutations are identified.
 If a specific mutation is known to be present in a family line, tests to detect that particular mutation can also be conducted.